-Since its establishment in 1979, the Center for Holocaust, Human Rights & Genocide Education (Chhange) at Brookdale Community College has carried out its mission to:
+Since its establishment in 1979, Chhange (Center for Holocaust, Human Rights & Genocide Education) at Brookdale Community College has carried out its mission to:

 - Educate about the Holocaust, genocide, and human rights

 - Develop creative programs regarding these crucial human issues

-Chhange, a 501(c)3 non-profit organization, provides 50-75 programs each year to over 25,000 students, educators and community members from varied socio-economic, racial, and ethnic groups within Monmouth County, throughout New Jersey and beyond.
-We are committed to educate, inspire and empower individuals to stand up to injustice and become active, involved citizens.
+Each year Chhange, a 501(c) (3) non-profit organization, provides 50-75 programs to more than 25,000 students, educators, and community members from varied socio-economic, racial, and ethnic groups within Monmouth County, throughout New Jersey and beyond.
+The organization is committed to educate, inspire, and empower individuals to stand up to injustice and become active, involved citizens.

 Chhange grew out of a Lunch and Learn series developed by founders Seymour (Sy) Siegler, EdD and Professor Jack Needle in response to a $200 grant proposal offered by Brookdale Community College to its faculty.
 This initial series featured survivor testimony by local Holocaust survivor Arno Penzias (Nobel Prize Winner) setting the stage for the educational focus of Chhange, teaching the human story behind genocide.
 With a standing-room-only audience at the series, Norma Klein, Dean of Brookdale Community College Community Development invited Sy and Jack to found the Center for Holocaust Studies under her division at the College.
 On May 15, 1979, the opening ceremony was held for the first Holocaust studies center in New Jersey.

-From the outset, Holocaust, genocide and human rights issues worldwide were the focus of programs, services and events.
+From the outset, Holocaust, genocide, and human rights issues worldwide were the focus of programs, services and events.
 Click here for a more in-depth look at Chhange's origins and foundation.
 To reinforce the depth and breadth of its mission, the name of the center was expanded to the Center for Holocaust, Human Rights & Genocide Education, creating its acronym Chhange.
 In 2012, Chhange moved to its current location in the Bankier Library building on Brookdale’s Lincroft campus.